FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

     curl -sfL https://get.k3s.io | K3S_URL=https://<masternode_IP_Address>:6443 K3S_TOKEN=<masternode_token> sh -

-Again the installation will yield an error, but the procedure wont be interrupted.
+Again, the installation will yield an error, but the procedure won´t be interrupted.
 Execute the same commands that were used at the masternode to correct the error.
 Reboot the workernode after that:

     sudo reboot

 Repeat this installation process for every workernode.
-Whether the installation was successfull can be checked by executing:
+Whether the installation was successful can be checked by executing:

     sudo k3s kubectl get nodes